latikamalhotra/india_state_guessing_game/README.md

 **LIST COMPREHENSION**
    List comprehension offers a shorter syntax when you want to create a new list based on the values of an existing list.
    ![Screenshot](list_compexample.png)

+**FORK PROJECT**
+To run locally:

+    1.Fork this repo.
+    2.Run git clone [your-fork-url].
+    3.Intially delete missing_states.csv file.
+    4.After run the main.py the screen opens.
+    5.fill as many states you know it fill the location on map.
+    6.If you write exit it exit screen closed and Your missing.csv file is genrated with all the states which you missed.